chunkyguy/chunkyguy.github.io/_posts/2020-02-10-meta-programming-in-2020.md

 ```
 > Error: Argument type 'String' does not conform to expected type 'AdditiveArithmetic'

-We could continue and explicitly provide a conformance for `String` for `AdditiveArithmetic`.
+We could continue by explicitly provide a conformance for `String: AdditiveArithmetic`.
 This could be a way to go if we knew that the `sum` function only needs to handle a limited types.
 Or if modifying `sum` was outside our control.
 Or we can simply rollback to our previous implementation and make that work.

 Remember, our original solution was as simple as `func sum<T>(elements: [T]) -> Int`.
 How can we make this work for `String`?
 In the earlier solution the problem was with `+` not working for `Int` and `T`.
 How about providing a protocol that converts any type to `Int`?